Infinitesimals in Mathematics

 Thus, f(x) is an infinitesimal function as x tends to zero.

-Let f(x) and g(x) be two functions defined in a neighborhood of x0 (possibly excluding x0), and both nonzero for x ≠ x0.
-We say that f(x) is a higher-order infinitesimal relative to g(x) as x approaches x0 if: $$ \lim_{x \rightarrow x_0} \frac{f(x)}{g(x)} = 0 $$
+Let f(x) and g(x) be two functions that are infinitesimal as $ x \to x_0 $, defined in a neighborhood of the point x0 (possibly excluding x0 itself), and nonzero for x≠x0.
+The function f(x) is said to be a higher-order infinitesimal relative to g(x) as x approaches x0 if $$ \lim_{x \rightarrow x_0} \frac{f(x)}{g(x)} = 0 $$ In other words, $ f(x) $ tends to zero faster than $ g(x) $.

 Infinitesimal functions can be compared and ranked, much like infinite functions.